-10 things we learnt about beauty at last night's talk with grace neutral
+10 things we learned about beauty at last night's talk with grace neutral

 Tattoo artist and activist Grace Neutral sat down to talk about her experience in South Korea filming i-D’s latest video series.

 To celebrate the launch of our latest video series Beyond Beauty, we held a screening and talk with tattoo artist and activist Grace Neutral to find out more about her experience filming inside Korea's billion dollar beauty industry.
-Grace, who has a forked tongue, purple eyes, no belly button, pointed elf ears and is covered head to toe in tattoos, aims to promote individuality and break down judgemental attitudes.
-Over four episodes, the tattoo-covered alien princess travels to South Korea, a country where the pressure on young people to conform to mainstream beauty ideals is bigger than ever and although plastic surgery is socially accepted, it's illegal to be a tattoo artist.
-Here are ten things we learnt from Grace.
+Grace -- who has a forked tongue, purple eyes, no belly button, pointed elf ears, and is covered head to toe in tattoos -- aims to promote individuality and break down judgemental attitudes.
+Over four episodes, the alien princess travels to South Korea, a country where the pressure on young people to conform to mainstream beauty ideals is bigger than ever and although plastic surgery is socially accepted, it's illegal to be a tattoo artist.
+Here are ten things we learned from Grace.

-And the cosmetics market is booming… "It's just a condense market, you know you go to Oxford Street, and it's booming and it's overwhelming with the amount of people that are walking the streets, it's exactly the same in south Korea it's just people are going to Oxford Street to shop for anything but this was just one place which people go to where every shop is beauty and skincare."
+And the cosmetics market is booming: "It's just a condensed market.
+You go to Oxford Street, and it's booming and it's overwhelming with the amount of people that are walking the streets -- it's exactly the same in south Korea.
+People are going to Oxford Street to shop for anything, but this was just one place which people go to where every shop is beauty and skincare."

-Body modification should come from the right place… "If you want to change your face do it because you're uncomfortable with what reflects you inside, don't do it because you feel like 'I have to look like her because if I don't my mum and dad are telling me that I won't grow up and get a good job and I won't find a good a husband, and then therefore my family won't accept me and then where am I going to be, I'm going to be alone.'
+Body modification should come from the right place: "If you want to change your face, do it because you're uncomfortable with what reflects you inside.
+Don't do it because you feel like 'I have to look like her because if I don't my mom and dad are telling me that I won't grow up and get a good job, and I won't find a good a husband, and therefore my family won't accept me, and then where am I going to be -- I'm going to be alone.'
 I don't have a problem with people going out and doing extreme procedures, I mean look at me.
 It's the fact that it's just an influence, you have to come up with these ideas on your own, it's not about being pressured."

-It's all about individuality and human emotion… "It comes down to how you're born, you're born with your own spirit, you're born with your own personality, you're born with your own sexuality and I feel that humans have forgotten about that and that's why I wanted to make these films.
+It's all about individuality and human emotion: "It comes down to how you're born.
+You're born with your own spirit, you're born with your own personality, you're born with your own sexuality.
+I feel that humans have forgotten about that and that's why I wanted to make these films.
 I think body image is just the catalyst for penetrating human emotion and that's all I want to do."

 Watch the first episode inside Korea's billion dollar beauty industry here.